petermendoza/PA2-4393/README.md

 		- binarize: write your code to threshold the input image to create a binary image here.
 This function should return a binary image which will automatically be saved in output folder.
 For visualization one can use intensity value of 255 instead of 1 in the binary image.
 That way the objects appear white over black background
 	- Any output images or files will be saved to "output" folder

  	b.
-(30 Pts) Write a program to perform blob-coloring.
+Write a program to perform blob-coloring.
 The input to your code should be a binary image (0's, and 255's) and the output should be a list of objects or regions in the image.
 	- region_analysis/shape_counting.py:
     	- blob_coloring: write your code for blob coloring here, takes as input a binary image and returns a list/dictionary of objects or regions.
 	- Any output images will be saved to "output" folder

 	c.
-(15 Pts) Ignore shapes smaller than 10 pixels in area generate a report of the remaining regions (region Number, Centroid, Area, and Shape).
+Ignore shapes smaller than 10 pixels in area generate a report of the remaining regions (region Number, Centroid, Area, and Shape).
    - region_analysis/shape_counting.py:
         - identify_shapes: write your code for computing the statistics of each object/region, i.e area and location (centroid) here, and the shape (c for circle, s for square, r for rectancle, and e for ellipse).
 Print out the statistics to stdout (using print function; print one row for each region).
           - Note: You can make the following assumptions: